What is Altcoin?

-Altcoins, on the other hand, can have a range of functions.
-ETH, for example, powers this growing ecosystem of various decentralized applications that can serve all sorts of purposes, such as being a set of financial tools that improve on some of the drawbacks of traditional banking.
+Compared to BTC Altcoins, on the other hand, can have a range of functions.
+Take ETH, for example, it powers growing ecosystem of various decentralized applications that can serve all sorts of purposes, such as being a set of financial tools that improve on some of the drawbacks of traditional banking.
 Then there are stablecoins, which have all the characteristics of a proper currency combined with the convenience of digitalization.

 However, having said all that, other than market capitalization, Bitcoin might still have something over its alternatives.
 Due to it being the original cryptocurrency, it has become a sort of safe haven for investors.
 This is because there is a high chance that most altcoins might fade away eventually.
 Therefore, it can be a place where investors can flock in case the cryptocurrency sector is faced with economic turmoil.